 - Requiring distributors to provide details of each excluded event with the associated SAIDI and SAIFI values; or - Requiring distributors to provide Normalised Distribution Network Unplanned SAIDI and SAIFI values and the Overall Interruptions SAIDI and SAIFI values.
 The difference between the Overall and Normalised values is the total SAIDI and SAIFI caused by excluded events.

-The Authority is of the view that the first option, separately identifying each excluded event, is preferable because it itemises each excluded event.
+The Authority is of the view that the first option, separately identifying each excluded event, is preferable because it separately identifies each excluded event and the associated cause.